Maxine Singer

 The Role of LINEs in Genetic Diseases

 Singer continued as a highly productive scientist at the NIH, taking on managerial duties as well.
 Her most important discovery since her contribution toward deciphering the genetic code came in the 1980s while she was heading up the Laboratory of Biochemistry at the National Cancer Institute.
 She had become interested in stretches of mammalian DNA that are repeated thousands of times and interspersed on the genomes of all mammals.
 She discovered that these long interspersed nucleotide elements (LINEs) are capable of transposition on the genome and the mechanism by which this happens.
-Her hypothesis that these transpositions play an important role in genetic diseases has been confirmed by other scientists.
+Her hypothesis that these transpositions play an important role in genetic diseases was confirmed by other scientists.

 Ethics, Education, and Recognition